Neil Midlane, PhD

 Neil Midlane is a lifelong conservationist, adventurer, and academic.
-In April 2019, Neil joined Wilderness Safaris as Group Impact Manager, where his primary focus is to drive the company’s mission of using its conservation tourism business to conserve and restore wilderness and wildlife.
+In April 2022, Neil joined The Nature Conservancy, the world’s largest conservation NGO, as Director of Conservation Tourism, where his primary focus is to increase the positive impact of conservation tourism on the protection of wilderness and wildlife and the empowerment of local people.
 Neil is passionate about all things wild, and spends his free time running Cape Town’s mountain trails, paddling its oceans, fly fishing, and camping - while introducing his children, Oliver and Lexi, to the magic of the natural world.

 After growing up in East London, Neil studied finance at Stellenbosch University, which led to him qualifying as a Chartered Accountant.
 Immediately after qualifying he headed off to the Zululand bush, where he spent 3 years as a guide at Phinda Private Game Reserve.
 Here he met his future wife, and they lived in Jozi and Cape Town while Neil worked in finance at Rand Merchant Bank.